is in Session

 The SaberCats seek to train the next generation of rugby players through intensive player development and growth.
 To accomplish this, we run an academy focused on high-performance expectations and community.

-The best way to learn more about professional rugby, is to come watch a game!
-Join us at Dyer Stadium, where we will be competing with some of the league’s best teams throughout our 2018 season.
+The best way to learn more about professional rugby is to join us at AVEVA Stadium, where we will be competing with some of the league’s best teams throughout our 2019 season.

 Come and join the #ROAR.